Hedgr/hedgr.github.io/index.md

 this is where im gonna put the stuff i make that *probably* works

-tags:
+# tags:

-download - you can access it but it is a file that you have to download
+download - you can access it but it is a file that you have to download it and/or something else

      subtags:

-     windows - can (as far as i know) only run on windows mac - same as ^ but with macs there are more but im lazy and will add them later UC - uncompiled, you will need a compiler to make these run (i suggest visual studio) simulation (alias: sim) - it simulates something, such as water or gravity and such
+     windows - can (as far as i know) only run on windows

+     mac - same as ^ but with macs

+     there are more operating systems but im lazy and will add them later (probably only if it comes up)

+     UC - uncompiled, you will need a compiler to make these run (i suggest visual studio)

+simulation (alias: sim) - it simulates something, such as water or gravity and such